izxxr/oblate/docs/source/guide/validators.rst

 Raw Validators
 --------------

-By default, validators are ran after the serialization of raw value i.e after the :meth:`fields.Field.value_load` method is called.
-If the serialization fails, validators will not be called.
-This essentially means that the ``value`` parameter will always be of correct (serialized) type.
+By default, validators are ran after the deserialization of raw value i.e after the :meth:`fields.Field.value_load` method is called.
+If the deserialization fails, validators will not be called.
+This essentially means that the ``value`` parameter will always be of correct (deserialized) type.

 There are also "raw validators".
-These validators are called with the raw, unserialized value (the one provided in the raw data).
+These validators are called with the raw value (the one provided in the raw data).

 In order to define a raw validator, simply pass ``raw=True`` in the :func:`validate.field` decorator